csebooks/cybersecurity/content.en/security_architecture_and_engineering/engineering_processes_secure_design_principles/threat_modeling.md

 ---
-title: 'Keep it simple'
+title: 'Threat modeling'
-weight: 8
+weight: 1
 ---

 # Content Will be Added Soon